JohanDegraeve/xdripswift/Docs/DirectLibreRuntime.md

 - Re-enable, return collection to phone, then refresh: location must be waiting for Watch selection, rather than receiving updates.
 Repeat with a phone NFC reset delivered to the Watch.
+- With Water Lock enabled, check that visible xDrip stays frontmost under water.
+  Repeat with location off and on.
+Check BLE recovery separately after leaving water; staying visible does not establish radio connectivity.
 - Relaunch Watch with the option enabled.
 Confirm foreground restart; also test denied permission and recovery after restoring permission in Settings.